Deepanshu-Redhu664/ai-finance-advisor/README.md

 ## <a name="snippets">🕸️ Assets & Code</a>

-The repository includes all the assets and code you need to get started with Finane Advisor.
+The repository includes all the assets and code you need to get started with Finance Advisor.